Who is responsible for collecting data on this website?

 Objection to data collection

-You can prevent Google Analytics from collecting your data by clicking on the following link.
+You can prevent Google Analytics from collecting your data by clicking on the following switch.

 Contract data processing